bluekvirus/Stage.js/HOWTO.md

 Now we've marked our context region, let's proceed to define them through our well organized APIs in the following sections.

 ####Step 2.
 Define Contexts
-Create a new file named `myContextA.js`, remember a *Context* is just a *Marionette module* wrapped around a *Marionette.Layout* definition.
-We've taken care of the wrapping process, all you need to do is giving the definition a name and the ordinary *Marionette.Layout* options:
+Create a new file named `myContextA.js`, remember a *Context* is just an special *Marionette.Layout* view object, all you need to do is adding a name to the ordinary *Marionette.Layout* options:
 ```
 //myContextA.js
 (function(app) {